|

 days, or at night, energy can be drawn from reserve batteries.
 In the future,

-Before using the kit please make sure you have all the items listed below.
+charge stations will be located on the road sides for quick battery charging.
+Materials Checklist: Before using the kit please make sure you have all the items listed below.

 This kit has the supplies to build at least one type of solar car model.
 Solar